 What would you pay in Google Ads to get the same traffic?
 Tools like Ahrefs and Semrush calculate this automatically.
 If your SEO spend is $5K/month but your traffic value is $40K/month, you're winning.

-Here's the step-by-step process to set up proper SEO ROI tracking.
-You can do this in a few hours with free tools.
+An SEO report dashboard turns scattered data into a single view of what's working.
+Here's the step-by-step process to build an SEO dashboard that tracks ROI — you can do this in a few hours with free tools.

 1